2023 Most Popular Crafts, Folk Art & Artisanry Bachelor's Degree Schools in the Great Lakes Region

 The colleges and universities below are the most popular for folk art majors pursuing a bachelor's degree.

 Our analysis found College for Creative Studies to be the most popular school for crafts, folk art and artisanry students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.
+Located in the large city of Detroit, CCS is a private not-for-profit college with a small student population.

 About 64% of the students majoring in folk art at the school are women while 36% are male.